What We Know About Short-Form Video Startup Quibi: Term Sheet

 “There’s never really a right time to announce departures or changes like this, but with the IPO behind us, I felt this was a good moment to simplify our org and set us up for the future,” he wrote.

-SHOPPING SPREE: Salesforce has agreed to buy CRM company Tableau Software (NYSE: DATA) for $15.7 billion in an all-stock deal.
+SHOPPING SPREE: Salesforce has agreed to buy analytics platform company Tableau Software (NYSE: DATA) for $15.7 billion in an all-stock deal.
 (Note that this happened days after Google bought analytics startup Looker for $2.6 billion.)
 The takeover of Tableau will be Salesforce’s largest deal to date.
 Salesforce said the deal, which is expected to close in the third quarter, is likely to increase its 2020 revenue by up to $400 million.

 “Tableau helps people see and understand data, and Salesforce helps people engage and understand customers.
 It’s truly the best of both worlds for our customers,” said Salesforce CEO Marc Benioff in a news release.
 Read more at Fortune.